Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Introduction

-Both structural- and diffusion-MRI can facilitate studies on the impact of abuse and neglect on brain development during childhood \cite{pollak2008mechanisms,loman2013effect,hanson2012structural,jackowski2009neurostructural}.
-To quantify the variation in neuroanatomical shapes using tensor-based morphometry (TBM), the spatial derivatives of deformation fields can be obtained via nonlinear image registration applied in warping individual structural-MRI to a template \cite{thompson1998growth,chung2001unified}.
-The Jacobian determinant from the warping measures the volumetric changes in brain tissue at the voxel level \cite{chung2001unified,davatzikos1996computerized,dubb2003characterization,machado1998atlas,thompson1998anatomically}.
-At each voxel, a linear model is set up to take the tensor maps such as the Jacobian determinant as a response variable in order to obtain voxel-level statistics.
-Univariate-TBM has been widely used in the field.
-However, when we perform hypothesis testing on multiple anatomical brain regions, the univariate framework may fail to relate how the volume change in one voxel relates to other voxels.
-Thus, there is a need to model the Jocobian determinant in a network analysis fashion and relate variations in one region to another region through structural covariance \cite{cao1999geometry,he2008structural,he2007small,lerch2006mapping,rao2008hierarchical,worsley2005connectivity,worsley2005comparing}.
+Both structural MRI and diffusion MRI facilitate studies on the impact of abuse and neglect on brain development during childhood \cite{pollak2008mechanisms,loman2013effect,hanson2012structural,jackowski2009neurostructural}.
+Tensor-based morphometry (TBM) serves as a powerful tool to quantify the variations in neuroanatomical structures by analyzing the spatial derivatives of deformation fields.
+These fields are obtained via nonlinear image registration techniques that warp individual structural MRI scans to a common template \cite{thompson1998growth,chung2001unified}.
+The Jacobian determinant, derived from this warping process, measures the volumetric changes in brain tissue at the voxel level \cite{davatzikos1996computerized,dubb2003characterization,machado1998atlas}.
+For each voxel, a linear model is set up to use tensor maps, such as the Jacobian determinant, as a response variable for obtaining voxel-level statistics.
+Although univariate TBM has been widely utilized \cite{chung2001unified,thompson1998anatomically}, its limitations emerge when hypothesis testing extends to multiple anatomical brain regions; it may not adequately capture the inter-relationships between volume changes in different voxels.
+This gap underscores the need for a network analysis approach to model the Jacobian determinant, linking variations in one region to another through structural covariance \cite{cao1999geometry,he2008structural,he2007small,lerch2006mapping,rao2008hierarchical,worsley2005connectivity,worsley2005comparing}.